Tag: Workers Compensation

 Courts exist in many varieties, matching the multiple types of disputes that people have.
-Personal injury attorneys have a duty to diligently pursue a client’s best interests, meaning selecting the optimal court is critical.
-Federal Courts Federal courts are courts of limited jurisdiction, handling only those cases specified by federal […]
+Personal injury attorneys have a duty to diligently pursue a clients best interests, meaning selecting the right forum is critical.
+Federal Courts The law provides limited jurisdiction in federal courthouses.
+They handle only those cases specified […]

 Photo and Video Evidence: Always Allowed in Court?

 Photographs and video present some of the most effective evidence possible in court.
 In the dark ages of photography it took a small investment to buy or rent video equipment.
 But now that nearly everyone has a basic camera and video capability at their fingertips through a cell phone, it’s […]

 Surveillance Cameras: When Do They Violate Privacy Rights?

 Negligence, Gross Negligence & Willful, Wanton Conduct

 Failing to use reasonable care causes negligence.
 But, negligence comes in degrees.
 Different levels of negligence can make a difference.
 Ordinary Negligence The “reasonable person” standard requires people to conduct themselves as a reasonably careful person would under like circumstances.
 Ordinary negligence occurs when someone does something that a reasonably careful person would […]

 OPTIMIZING PERSONAL INJURY CLAIM VALUE.
 Stepping it Up